 Survey of deep learning models for scRNA-Seq analysis

-During the past few years, there has been an increase in the number of DL models developed for scRNA-Seq data analysis.
-Here we comprehensively survey these models.
+In this section, we survey the DL models for scRNA-seq analysis.
 To help the reader understand the relationship between the problems that each surveyed work addresses and the key challenges in the general scRNA-seq processing pipeline, we divide the survey into sections according to general functions in the scRNA-seq processing pipeline illustrated in Fig. 1.
 For each paper, we describe the model details under the general model framework introduced in Section 3 and discuss the specific loss function.
 We also survey the evaluation metrics and summarize results.
-We summarieze datasets used in each paper in Table 2.
-We also summarized all algorithms reviewed in this section in Table 1.
+To facilitate cross-reference of the information, we summarized all algorithms reviewed in this section in Table 1 and tabulate the datasets and evaluation metrics used in each paper in Table 2 &3.

 Imputation